SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Experiments

-\textbf{Implementation Details.} We summarize the implementations of our key components. \textbf{(1) PlanAgent} is built upon Qwen3-VL-8B~\cite{Qwen3-VL} and trained on \ourDataset{} with LoRA in two stages: \textit{Instruction Tuning (IT)} to induce CoT reasoning and structured plan formatting, followed by \textit{Direct Preference Optimization (DPO)} to better align generated plans with physical feasibility. \textbf{(2) CriticAgent} also undergoes a two-stage training.
-We first conduct \textit{Supervised Fine-Tuning (SFT)} by distilling the judgments of a strong model (Gemini-3-Pro) on videos generated by diverse baselines (e.g., Sora, CogVideoX, SkyReels) from VideoVerse~\cite{VideoVerse}.
-We then perform \textit{Reward Modeling (RM)} with the Bradley-Terry objective on the GAIA dataset~\cite{GAIA}, focusing on preference learning for action quality. \textbf{(3) Action-Conditioned World Model} uses LongLive (T2V) and SVI (I2V) as base generators; we apply \textit{Streaming Long-Tuning} on \ourDataset{} to equip them with action-following capabilities.
+\textbf{Implementation Details.} \textbf{(1) PlanAgent} is built upon Qwen3-VL-8B and trained on \ourDataset{} with LoRA in two stages: \textit{Instruction Tuning (IT)} to induce CoT reasoning and structured plan formatting, followed by \textit{Direct Preference Optimization (DPO)} aligning generated plans with logical dependencies. \textbf{(2) CriticAgent} undergoes two-stage training: initially performing \textit{Supervised Fine-Tuning (SFT)} by distilling judgments of a strong model (Gemini-3-Pro) on videos from diverse baselines (e.g., Sora, CogVideoX~\cite{yang2024cogvideox}, SkyReels~\cite{SkyReels}, VideoVerse~\cite{VideoVerse}), and subsequently conducting \textit{Reward Modeling (RM)} using the Bradley-Terry objective on the GAIA dataset~\cite{GAIA} for action quality preference learning. \textbf{(3) VideoGenerator} is instantiated by diverse T2V and I2V backbones, undergoing \textit{Streaming Long-Tuning} on \ourDataset{} to instill action-following capabilities.

-\textbf{Evaluation Benchmarks.} We evaluate different components of our framework on three benchmarks. \textbf{(1) EgoPlan-Bench}~\cite{EgoPlan-Bench} assesses the \emph{PlanAgent} on long-horizon procedural planning, utilizing task success rate as the primary metric. \textbf{(2) VideoGen-RewardBench}~\cite{VideoReward} evaluates the \emph{CriticAgent} as a video reward model, quantifying its alignment with human judgments via preference accuracy. \textbf{(3) ActWM-Bench (Ours)} holistically benchmarks \emph{Action-Conditioned World Models} across multiple dimensions, including visual quality, temporal coherence, and action quality under varying difficulty levels.
+\textbf{Evaluation Benchmarks.} We evaluate different components of our framework across three benchmarks: \textbf{(1) EgoPlan-Bench}~\cite{EgoPlan-Bench} assesses the \emph{PlanAgent} on long-horizon procedural planning, using task success rate as the primary metric; \textbf{(2) VideoGen-RewardBench}~\cite{VideoReward} evaluates the \emph{CriticAgent} as a video reward model, quantifying its alignment with human judgments via preference accuracy; and \textbf{(3) \ourBenchmark{} (Ours)} holistically evaluates the video quality of \emph{VideoGenerator} across multiple dimensions, including visual fidelity, temporal coherence, and action accuracy under varying difficulty levels.